Rising Nurse Leaders Program

-- Professional references should come from someone (co-worker, supervisor or colleague) that knows you well and can speak to your work and or leadership potentials.
-Please give your referee as much advanced notice as possible and follow up with to make sure they completed your letter before the deadline.
+- Professional references should come from a supervisor or colleague that knows you well and can speak to your work and leadership potential.
+Please give your references as much advanced notice as possible and follow up with them to ensure completion before the deadline

 Sabrina McKinney, R.N.-B.C., M.S.N.

 For questions about the Rising Nurse Leaders program, please contact the program coordinator by e-mail at firstname.lastname@example.org.